This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Is collagen powder a waste of money?

-| NOV 23, 2021
+| Nov 23, 2021

 There’s so much misleading information on the web regarding collagen powder, and we know it can make things very confusing.
-Here we break down some of the biggest myths regarding collagen and what the real benefits of supplementation are.
+Here we break down some of the biggest myths regarding collagen and what the real benefits are.

 Does powdered collagen really do anything?